MarcoDuiker/QGIS_Map_library/help/source/introduction.rst

 Via the settings of the plugin (accesible via the Map Library menu in the Web menu of QGIS), the library can be selected.
 Optionaly the default alphabetical sorting of the map library can be turned off.

+Via the settings of the plugin (accesible via the Map Library menu in the Web menu of QGIS), the default position (top or bottom) where the layer will be added can be selected.

 Managing Libraries
 ==================